-Working with All Parents
+Working with all families

-Parents are often very welcoming of support and information from the school about supporting their children's emotional and mental health.
-In order to support parents, we will:
+Families are often very welcoming of support and information from the school about supporting their children's emotional and mental health.
+In order to support families, we will:

-- Highlight sources of information and support about common mental health issues on our school website - Ensure that all parents are aware of who to talk to, and how to go about this, if they have concerns about their own child or a friend of their child - Make our mental health policy easily accessible to parents - Share ideas about how parents can support positive mental health in their children through our regular information evenings - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.
+- Highlight sources of information and support about common mental health issues on our school website - Ensure that all families are aware of who to talk to, and how to go about this, if they have concerns about their own child or a friend of their child - Make our mental health policy easily accessible to families - Share ideas about how families can support positive mental health in their children through our regular information evenings - Keep families informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.